MarchandMD/MarchandMD.github.io/_posts/2021-12-17-Routing-In-Rails.md

 Imagine typing an address in the address bar is the same thing as thinking of something you want.

-Hitting enter (or return) would be like telling someone to go get that thing and bring back to you, and place it in front of you.
+Hitting enter (or return) would be like telling someone to go get that thing and it back to you, and place it in front of you.

 Of course this is a very general idea....and it is an analogy for making an HTTP request.
 The thing you typed in the address bar of the browser?
 That's the request.

 Hitting enter (or return)?
 Well what's that?
 That, my friends, is part of the magic of the internet which isn't really magic at all.

 Hitting enter (or return) is known as "making an HTTP request".
 So is clicking a link, so is filling out a form on a webpage, so is visiting a website from your search history.

 Lots of HTTP requests are being made right now.

 And if you're reading this, you're _not_ making an HTTP request; you already did.
 What you're doing now is viewing the successful results of an HTTP request.

 The rest of this article will discuss just exactly how an HTTP request goes from wherever it starts (clicking a link, typing a web address in the address bar, etc) all the way through a Rails application.

-### body of article

-#### section 1  - What exactly is in an HTTP request, anyway?
+### section 1  - What exactly is in an HTTP request, anyway?
-So, hitting enter (or return) tells the browser to create and then send an HTTP request.
+Hitting enter (or return) tells the browser to create and then send an HTTP request.

 For the sake of ease I'm going to sometimes refer to an HTTP request as 'a request' for the rest of this article.
 Sometimes I'll say 'HTTP request' and other times I'll just say 'request'.
 Deal with it.